mx2913/funkwhale/docs/developer_documentation/api/authentication.md

 # API authentication

-The Funkwhale API can be accessed using the following mechanisms:

-- Cookie auth - applies to authenticated users logged in through the Funkwhale web app
-- OAuth2 - applies to third party apps
-- Anonymous access - applies to non-sensitive endpoints and needs to be explicitly enabled by the pod administrator

-To support these access mechanisms, we use OAuth scopes to delegate required permissions to apps.

-## OAuth workflow

 Funkwhale uses the OAuth [authorization grant flow](https://tools.ietf.org/html/rfc6749#section-4.1) for external apps.
 This flow is a secure way to authenticate apps that requires a user's explicit consent to perform actions.

 ```{mermaid}